 Gering hopes to have the Strategic Planning Committee in place by the end of February.
 In addition to campus representation, there will be opportunities for public engagement with the process, including alumni groups and community stakeholders.

 “The 2015 strategic plan has come to its natural conclusion,” Gering said, “and it is now time to begin charting the direction of the college into the near future.

-“I’m grateful for the thought that former President White and the Board of Directors gave to the future of the college when they went through this process several years ago.”
+“I’m grateful for the thought that past President White and the Board of Directors gave to the future of the college when they went through this process several years ago.”